nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

   </tr>
 </table>

-On the first run and when ever plugin options are changed.
-Delete `/dist` folder and build the application using
+Make sure to delete the `/dist` folder and rebuild your application whenever plugin options are updated.

 ```bash
 $ nest build